SOSV, “the accelerator VC,” closes third fund at $150 million

 How to follow TechCrunch at CES 2017 in Las Vegas

 Since the advent of accelerators, venture capitalists have competed to lock in deals with the best startups in a given batch.
-Entrepreneur turned investor Sean O’ Sullivan thought it would be better to develop a venture firm that owned and ran its own accelerators, instead.
+Entrepreneur turned investor Sean O’ Sullivan thought it would be better to develop a venture firm that owned and ran its own accelerators.

 Today that firm, SOSV, has closed its third fund at $150 million to back startups that are admitted to and have graduated from one of its many programs.

 O’ Sullivan said, “There are a lot of really great ideas out there.
-But Series A rounds are not happening as easily as they used.
+But Series A rounds are not happening as easily as they used to.
 We’re here to get more companies further, faster, and get them to a greater degree of traction and profitability earlier so they can go on to raise those Series A’s.”

 Of eight total, SOSV’s better-known accelerators include: hardware-focused HAX, FOOD-X for food and agriculture companies, IndieBio for life sciences startups, and Chinaccelerator for cross-border internet and mobile companies in Asia.